ashishmgupta/hhc2025/docs/objectives/Blob_Storage_Challenge_in_the_Neighborhood.md

 ```
 az account show | less
 ```
-  - Pipe the output to | less so you can scroll.
+Pipe the output to | less so you can scroll.<br/>
-  - Press 'q' to exit less.
+Press 'q' to exit less.<br/>

 ![az account show | less](../img/objectives/Blob_Storage_Challenge_in_the_Neighborhood/Blob_Storage_Challenge_in_the_Neighborhood_3.png)

 ### Goal 3 :
-Now that you've run a few commands, Let's take a look at some Azure storage accounts.
+Now that you've run a few commands, Let's take a look at some Azure storage accounts.<br/>
-Try: az storage account list | less
+Try: az storage account list | less <br/>
-For more information:
+For more information:<br/>
 https://learn.microsoft.com/en-us/cli/azure/storage/account?view=azure-cli-latest

 ```